luci/luci-py/appengine/swarming/doc/Bot.md

         *   Every bot connections are meant to be executed immediately and not last.
 There is no hanging connection which would break down for various reasons (e.g. RST packets).
-    *   APIs that cannot be retried, it has to succeeds on the first try.
+    *   APIs that cannot be retried, it has to succeed on the first try.
-        *   All the bot API strive to be idempotent; that is, each call can be safely retried without side effect.
+        *   All the bot APIs strive to be idempotent; that is, each call can be safely retried without side effect.
 For example, appending output always specify the current offset so retrying this request won't cause output corruption.